FeatureBaseDB/featurebase/docs/pdk.md

 | location-state |           | ranked |   100000 |            |

-All frames are created as ranked frames by default, and fields are created with a minmum size of zero and a fixed maximum of 2147483647.
+All frames are created as ranked frames by default, and fields are created with a minimum size of zero and a fixed maximum of 2147483647.
 Fields at the top level are created in the default frame.
 Frames are a dash-separated concatenation of all key values in the path - you can see this with frames like location-city.